 7 And to you who are troubled rest with us, when the Lord Jesus shall be revealed from heaven with his mighty angels,

 8 In flaming fire taking vengeance on those who do not know God, and that obey not the Gospel of our Lord Jesus Christ:

 Note: These scriptures give us plenty of evidence as to whom Jesus comes back with: "his angels," (Matthew 13:41; 16:27; Matthew 24:31; Mark 13:27), "the angels" (Matthew 13:49), "all the holy angels" (Matthew 25:31), "the holy angels."
 (Mark 8:38; Luke 9:26), and "his mighty angels."
 (2 Thessalonians 1:7).
 Nowhere does the word of God say that he comes back with resurrected people, on the contrary, he comes back for them (1 Thessalonians 4:16) on the last day of this age, which will be his only coming .
 So we can conclude that "hagioi", which literally means "the holy (...)", always refers to "the holy angels" (Mark 8:38; Luke 9:26) when used in the context of, "who comes back with Jesus when he returns?".
 So "all the saints" (Zechariah 14:5), and "all his saints."
 (1 Thessalonians 3:13) are the same as "all the holy angels" (Matthew 25:31), who come with Jesus on the last day of this pre-millennial age.
 (For more analysis See How to Study the Word of God, #4.224.)

 If you have benefited from reading this bible study, then please tell your friends about this website.

 If you have a website of your own, consider linking to Logos Apostolic website.
 See the Website Links page.

-Send this link to all your Christian friends who do not know that Jesus comes back with all the holy angels.
+Please copy and paste this link into Facebook and Twitter to all your friends who do not know that Jesus comes back with all the holy angels.